jeanmathieupotvin/magic/README.md

 This project has a very simple structure.
 The `.env` file contains enviromment variables used by JavaScript and R scripts.
 These are not sensible, and can be safely committed.
 All personal data goes into `data/`, scripts that operate on this data go into `scripts/`, and any other helper functions called by the scripts go into `scripts/lib`.
 Functions stored in that `lib/` location are organized by language.

 It is up to you to decide whether you want to track `data/` or not.
-Git ignores by default.
+Git ignores it by default.

 ```
 /